belek666/TempGBA/source/font/README.txt

 TempGBA.
 It's an Adobe BDF file, which is fed into the emulator when running in "font dump" mode to produce a more efficient representation in an "ODF" format.
-The font is based on the one used by Pictochat, with a few more characters that Pictochat does not have (but no Japanese characters).
+The font is based on the one used by Pictochat, with a few more characters that Pictochat does not have.

 You can edit the font in an application that reads BDF bitmap fonts, such as FontForge.
 Open the font in the application then export it again as BDF.